 Preparation of 3-D hepatic progenitor cell-derived 3-D liver tissue culture model

 Type I collagen solution was circulated through a sheet of PLA into a reverse radial flow-type bioreactor, followed by the suspension of 5.0 × 106 cells of MEFs.
-In the next step, the suspension of 1.0 × 107 PBL-hepatic progenitor cells was circulated without oncostatin M. After these steps, the type I collagen solution was circulated again followed by the suspension of 5.0 × 106 MEFs.
+In the next step, the suspension of 1.0 × 107 PBL-HPCs was circulated without oncostatin M. After these steps, the type I collagen solution was circulated again followed by the suspension of 5.0 × 106 MEFs.
 Finally a 3-D aggregate was prepared (Figure 1A).
-The surface of this 3-D aggregate made of PBL-hepatic progenitor cells, primary fibroblasts, and type I collagen was glossy and measured 17 mm in diameter and 1.5 mm in height.
-This glossy aggregate consisted of a layer of PBL-hepatic progenitor cells, sandwiched between two layers of collagen fibrils with MEFs, and was constructed on a sheet of PLA as shown in Figure 1G.
+The surface of this 3-D aggregate which included PBL-HPCs, primary fibroblasts, and type I collagen was glossy and measured 17 mm in diameter and 1.5 mm in height.
+This glossy aggregate consisted of a layer of PBL-HPCs, sandwiched between two layers of collagen fibrils with MEFs, and was constructed on a sheet of PLA as shown in Figure 1G.
 Cross-sectional profiles of the 3-D liver tissue culture models were stained with hematoxylin-eosin and AZAN as shown in Figure 1D-F. The collagen layers were composed of densely packed collagen fibrils running parallel to the plane of the PLA sheet.
-A layer of PBL-hepatic progenitor cells 200-300 μm thick (Figure 1D), and two layers of collagen fibrils populated with embryonic fibroblasts, approximately 400 μm thick, were observed in the 3-D liver tissue culture model.
+A layer of PBL-HPCs 200-300 μm thick (Figure 1D), and two layers of collagen fibrils populated with embryonic fibroblasts, approximately 400 μm thick, were observed in the 3-D liver tissue culture model.
 To culture the 3-D liver tissue model, the cylinder inside the bioreactor was changed from construction to culture (Figure 1B).
 The 3-D liver tissue culture model was cultured using a differentiation medium containing 20 ng/mL oncostatin M in the bioreactor for 12 d.
-After this, PBL hepatic progenitor cells differentiated into mature hepatocyte-like cells, in binuclear populations, and with a bile duct-like structure (Figure 1E).
+After this, PBL-HPCs differentiated into mature hepatocyte-like cells, in binuclear populations, and with a bile duct-like structure (Figure 1E).
 Collagen layers were maintained by the collagen fibers and fibroblasts on day 12.

 Expression of liver-related genes in hepatic progenitor cell-derived 3-D liver tissue culture model

-The expression of liver-specific genes was explored for the 3-D liver tissue culture model.
+The expression of liver-specific genes was determined in the 3-D liver tissue culture model.
 To investigate whether the 3-D liver tissue culture models were able to show hepatic lineage differentiation (i.e., to mature into hepatocytes and bile duct cells), the cells were cultured in the presence of oncostatin M. By day 12 of the culture in the hepatic lineage differentiation medium, quantitative real-time polymerase chain reaction analysis revealed that the cells expressed hepatocyte differentiation markers including: Afp (α-fetoprotein); Albumin; Tat (tyrosine aminotransferase); Tdo (tryptophan 2,3-dioxygenase); Cps1 (carbamoyl-phosphate synthetase 1); Cyp1a2 (Cytochrome P450, family 1, sub-family a2); Cyp2e1 (Cytochrome P450, family 2, sub-family e1); and Abcc2 [ATP-binding cassette, sub-family C (CFTR/MRP), member 2] (Figure 2A-H).
 On the other hand, the gene expression of Bsep (bile salt export pump) and ABCB11 (ATP-binding cassette, sub-family B member 11) decreased in the 3-D liver tissue culture model (Figure 2I).
-The expression of CK19, a representative marker for hepatic progenitor cell, was confirmed in the PBL-hepatic progenitor.
+The expression of CK19, a representative marker for HPCs, was confirmed in the PBL-HPCs.
 The gene expression of CK19 decreased in the 3-D liver tissue culture models (Figure 2J).
-In addition, PBL-hepatic progenitor cells expressed the CD44 gene, a progenitor cell marker, which decreased in the 3-D liver tissue culture models (Figure 2K).
+In addition, PBL-HPCs expressed the CD44 gene, a progenitor cell marker, which decreased in the 3-D liver tissue culture models (Figure 2K).
 After that, CD44 expression increased in the 3-D liver tissue culture models on day 12 of culture (Figure 2K).

 The 3-D liver tissue culture model exhibits expression of multiple liver-specific functions